How to Benefit from User-Generated Content

 Source: Halo Pets on Facebook

-Choose the type of the content
+Choose the type of content.

 Source: Cheerz on Instagram